Existence of nonsymmetric logarithmic spiral vortex sheet solutions to the 2D Euler equations: Introduction

 This gives 2 equations for 3 unknowns: $a$, $g$, $\mu$, and so one expects infinitely many solutions.
-In fact, one can see that for all sufficiently large $a$ there exists unique choice of $\mu, g $ such that \eqref{prandtl_coeffs} holds, see the discussion following \cite[(1.21)]{cko} for details.
+In fact, one can see that for all sufficiently large $a$ there exists unique choice of $\mu, g $ such that \eqref{prandtl_coeffs} holds, see the discussion following \cite[Corollary~1.4]{cko} for details.

+We also note a recent result of the authors \cite{cko_instab} showing linear instability of Alexander spirals.

-Besides Alexander spirals \eqref{alex} and the well-known stationary shear flows, there are few known vortex sheet solutions (i.e. with vorticity supported on the curve) satisfying rigorously the 2D Euler equations.
+Besides Alexander spirals \eqref{alex} and the well-known stationary discontinuous shear flows, there are few known vortex sheet solutions (i.e. with vorticity supported on a curve) satisfying rigorously the 2D Euler equations.
 One of them is the Prandtl-Munk vortex sheet introduced in \cite{m}, which was shown to satisfy the nonhomogeneous Euler equations in \cite{nls}.

-Actually, as shown recently in \cite{gpsi}, under mild regularity assumptions, the only stationary (or uniformly rotating) vortex sheets supported on a finite union of disjoint curves, solving 2D Euler is trivial, i.e. it is a union of cocentric circles.
+Actually, as shown recently in \cite{gpsi}, under mild regularity assumptions, the only stationary (or uniformly rotating) vortex sheets supported on a finite union of disjoint curves solving 2D Euler is trivial, i.e. it is a union of concentric circles.
 In \cite{ps} an explicit construction of intersecting Munk-like vortex sheets is given (see also \cite{pls}).
-The first rigorous example of time-dependent self-similar vortex sheets was provided in our previous work \cite{cko}.
-Moreover, up to our knowledge, the only other rigorous examples of nontrivial time-dependent vortex sheet solutions include the perturbation of steady solutions, see \cite{dr} or \cite{co}.
+The first rigorous example of time-dependent self-similar vortex sheets was provided in the authors' previous work \cite{cko}, see also \cite{js}.
+Moreover, up to our knowledge, the only other rigorous examples of nontrivial time-dependent global-in-time vortex sheet solutions are the perturbation of steady solutions, see \cite{co} or \cite{dr}.

 The purpose of this work is to provide a new generic family of vortex sheets in the form of logarithmic spirals that are nonsymmetric in the sense that the angles $\theta_k$ are not uniformly distributed, that is, $\theta_{k+1}- \theta_k\ne \theta_k - \theta_{k-1}$ for at least one $k\in \{ 1, \ldots , M-1 \}$ (where we identify $\theta_M\coloneqq 2\pi$; recall also \eqref{order}).
 In fact, the question of the existence of nonsymmetric spirals has remained open, and \cite[Section~5]{EL} provided some evidence suggesting existence of such spirals.